kl0u/flink/docs/dev/libs/cep.md

 The `flatSelect` method is similar to the `select` method.
 Their only difference is that the function passed to the `flatSelect` method can return an arbitrary number of results per call.
-In order to do this, the function for `flatSelect` has an additional `Collector` parameter which is used for forwarding your output elements downstream.
+In order to do this, the function for `flatSelect` has an additional `Collector` parameter which is used to forward your output elements downstream.

 {% highlight scala %}
 def flatSelectFn(pattern : Map[String, Iterable[IN]], collector : Collector[OUT]) = {